saicharan0112/skywater-openlane-physical-design/ASIC Back-end flow vs OpenLANE flow.md

 ### OpenLANE flow

 OpenLANE flow is an automated RTL2GDSII flow where all required tools are embedded into it and you have complete control of each process.
 We control them by using env variables which will be discussed at each stage since they are unique for each of them.

- **Refer the workshop journey from Synthesis to GDSII**
+ **If you like to get a picture of the flow for a design, please refer the workshop journey from Synthesis to GDSII where PICORV32a design is considered.
+Below are the links for the steps in the flow**

 > [**1.
 Synthesis**](https://github.com/lankasaicharan/skywater-openlane-physical-design#1synthesis)

 > [**2.
 Floorplanning**](https://github.com/lankasaicharan/skywater-openlane-physical-design#2floorplanning)